gpmcadam/Blog/contents/articles/devember-02/index.md

 That's how I feel right now, anyway.

 I'm a huge fan of ReactJS and I've been desperate to use it on a project for ages.
-Unfortunately the ReactJS and its community is moving so quickly that they haven't stopped to document things properly and because of how quick it's changing, any community guides are already outdated.
+Unfortunately ReactJS and its community are moving so quickly that they haven't stopped to document things properly and because of how quick it's changing, any community guides are already outdated.